Tiamatt/Mastering-AWS-CloudFormation/CICD/2-source-code/README.md

-# Create a new application
+# Create a new application and push it into CodeCommit repo

 ## 1. Create a new .NET Core application: